 The University of Wisconsin-Milwaukee (UWM) Certificate in Molecular Diagnostics trains you in the newly-emerging and rapidly-evolving field of Laboratory Medicine.

 Why choose us?

 - Coursework includes lecture and laboratory courses that focus on application and preparation for the nationally-recognized certification exam (American Society for Clinical Pathology-Board of Certification (ASCP-BOC) Molecular Biology, MB(ASCP)).

-- The Certificate Program is available to returning, non-degree students who wish additional credentials in Molecular Diagnostics for career development/enhancement.
+- The Certificate is available to returning, non-degree students who want additional credentials in Molecular Diagnostics for career development/enhancement.

 What can I do with a Certificate in Molecular Diagnostics?

 UWM’s Certificate in Molecular Diagnostics will give you a solid foundation and basic skills necessary for professional employment in Molecular Diagnostic Programs, preparing you to work in a variety of settings, including:

 - University and hospital laboratories